Niamh Kavanagh: The Commitments

-Kavanagh performed as a lead and backing vocalist on the film soundtrack for The Commitments in songs such as "Destination Anywhere" and "Do Right Woman, Do Right Man".
+Kavanagh performed as a lead and backing vocalist on the film soundtrack for the 1991 film, The Commitments, in songs such as "Destination Anywhere" and "Do Right Woman, Do Right Man".

 In spite of this, Kavanagh was not prepared for the boost in recognition she received for her later entries in the Eurovision Song Contest.

 Eurovision

 1993

 On 14 March 1993, twenty-five-year-old Kavanagh performed in RTÉ's National Song Contest, which selected the Irish entry for the larger Eurovision Song Contest, to be held in Millstreet, County Cork, later that spring.
 Opening the show at Dublin's Point Theatre, Kavanagh performed "In Your Eyes" (lyrics and music by Jimmy Walsh).
-At the close of voting, Kavanagh handily won the National Song Contest with 118 points from the ten regional juries, a 39-point margin over the runner-up.
+At the close of voting, Kavanagh had won the National Song Contest with 118 points from the ten regional juries, a 39-point margin over the runner-up.
 This win meant Kavanagh and "In Your Eyes" would go on to represent Ireland on the Eurovision stage in Millstreet.

 At the Eurovision on 15 May, Kananagh performed "In Your Eyes" near the middle of the show, as the fourteenth act out of twenty-five.
 This time, the voting was much closer, and Ireland exchanged the leading position with the United Kingdom several times throughout the announcement of the results.
 With 187 points (a record at the time), Kavanagh went on to win the competition in a nail-biting finish, as the result was decided by the final maximum score awarded by the last country to vote.
-"In Your Eyes" went on to be the best-selling single in Republic of Ireland for 1993, and reached number 24 in the UK Singles Chart.
+"In Your Eyes" went on to be the best-selling single in Ireland for 1993, and reached number 24 in the UK Singles Chart.
 It went on to become a double-platinum success and Kavanagh was recognised by people on the street.
 She recorded an album in Nashville, Tennessee, United States, and this album was produced by John Jennings.
 She later left music to spend more time with her children.